-VIGO System infrared detectors and detection modules at MWIR and LWIR spectral ranges can be across an extensive range of biological, biotechnological, and medical applications including human breath analysis, non-invasive blood tests, dentistry, pharmacy and protein composition analysis.
+VIGO Photonics infrared detectors and detection modules at MWIR and LWIR spectral ranges can be across an extensive range of biological, biotechnological, and medical applications including human breath analysis, non-invasive blood tests, dentistry, pharmacy and protein composition analysis.
 Some of them are detailed below.

 1. Human Breath Analysis